(Distant Xinjiang – Part 6 of 6) – Part 5 of 6 here

 Thanks to the arid climate the ancient city of Jiaohe is well-preserved considering its history that begun more than 2,300 years ago.
 Though most of the buildings have been eroded over the centuries, many of them are still distinguishable as the government offices, Buddhist monastery, underground temple and dwelling places etc.

 As we had to make a return journey to Urumqi and with the strong wind, we had very limited time and therefore, we did not manage to explore the whole of this ruined city of beauty, sadness and a civilisation long gone.

 As we were walking out with the wind blowing sand onto our faces and the darkened sky that threatened to rain (which we knew was just an illusion in this place where rainfall is scarce), I simply felt sad.
-This vast city with once majestic looking and ingeniously constructed buildings, a strategic fort on the Silk Road where at one point in the ancient times was buzzing with life and filled with travellers and traders loaded with merchandise from afar and a city that due to its location, had stirred up greed and caused everyone to fight over it but over the millennium, although it has endured the ravages of time and natural elements, the glory, splendour and prosperity along with the vast span of history of this city that once sat proudly between two rivers has long perished, crumbled and fallen into the desert sand.
+This vast city with once majestic looking and ingeniously constructed buildings, a strategic fort on the Silk Road where at one point in the ancient times was buzzing with life and filled with travellers and traders loaded with merchandise from afar and a city that due to its location, had stirred up an immeasurable amount of greed and caused everyone to fight over it but over the millennium, although it has endured the ravages of time and natural elements, the glory, splendour and prosperity along with the vast span of history of this city that once sat proudly between two rivers has long perished, crumbled and fallen into the desert sand.

 This blog concludes our amazing journey around Xinjiang.
 Although we have only seen a very small part of this vast autonomous region of China, we are contended as we have realised our dream of setting foot on this “New Frontier” that we first thought was simply too far and too vast for us to travel to.